-Before settling on home décor people usually start by choosing the basics, walls and floors.
-People usually find themselves confused between the various flooring options available today.
+Before settling on home décor people usually start by choosing the basics, mainly the design and color of the walls and the floors.
+And while trying to decide, people often find themselves confused between the multitude of flooring options available today.
 And one of the most confusing options of all is the choice between marble tiles and ceramic tiles.

-Are you wondering whether you should go with the longstanding marble tiles or the relatively newer option of ceramic tiles?
+Do you currently find yourself wondering whether you should go with the longstanding marble tiles or the relatively newer option of ceramic tiles?

 First, get to know both